BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## How To Use 👇

-*This extension comes packaged with a walkthrough.
-Use it to learn how to use the extension. (run `Get Started: Open Walkthrough` from the Command Palette)*
+* I have coded a walkthrough for this extension.
+It will display when you first install the extension, and will walk you through a quick initial setup to get your minimap as you like it. (access it anytime by running `Get Started: Open Walkthrough` from the Command Palette)*

 ## Extension Settings ⚙️